-Can A Child Choose With Which Parent They Want To Live With In Pennsylvania?
+Can A Child Choose Which Parent They Want To Live With In Pennsylvania?

 A question that often comes up in a custody case is, at what age can a child decide with which parent they want to live?

-As most family law attorneys will tell you, legally, the age when a child can decide which parent to live with is 18, when they are no longer a child and subject to a custody action.
+As most family law attorneys will tell you, legally, the age when a child can decide is 18.
+At this age they are no longer a child and subject to a custody action.
 Until that time it is never up to a child.
 There is no magic age before they turn 18.
-A judge must take a child’s preference into account, along with that child’s age, maturity and other factors but it is always up to the judge.
+A judge must take a child’s preference into account, along with that child’s age, maturity and other factors.
+But the final decision is always up to the judge.
 Simply put, in a custody action, a child has a voice but not a choice.

 There are two kinds of custody in Pennsylvania: physical and legal.
 Physical custody is where the child will live, which parent will provide what kind of care for the child, and how much time each parent will spend with the child.